serverless/enterprise/docs/profiles.md

 - [safeguard policies](./safeguards.md#configuring-policies)
 - [secrets](./secrets.md)

-### Adding a deployment profile to your application and stage
+### Add a deployment profile to your application and stage

 Create a new stage by navigating to **applications** in the [Serverless Framework Enterprise Dashboard](https://dashboard.serverless.com).